tomasf18/IES-Project/docs/smart-training-system-documentation/docs/project-overview.md

 # Project Abstract

 **Smart Training System** is a web-based platform that will be designed to assist coaches in monitoring and analyzing player performance in real-time.
-The application will provide key physical statistics, including fatigue levels, heart rate, and effort.
-Utilizing distributed data streams from actual sensors or simulated sources, the platform will enhance real-time decision-making during training and matches.
+The application will provide key physical statistics, including heart rate, body temperature and respiratory rate.
+Utilizing distributed data streams from sensors, the platform will enhance real-time decision-making during training and matches.

 **Key Features:**